dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T309: Holding power accountable is vital for public welfare.
+### T309: Powerholders must be accountable for their actions.

 |Support|
 |---|